bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 ???

-First we will describe what webpack is, what problems it solves, and teach some very simple basics of setting up webpack with an example application.
+First we will describe what webpack is, what problems it solves, and teach the basics of setting up webpack with an example application.

 --
 ### 2. Webpack Loaders